Co-Investigators

 · AA 2022/2023 to present: Teaching in the Course “Health and safety at work (12 hours)”, in the Bachelor’s Degree in Herbal Products Department of Drug Science and Technology, University of Turin.
 (8 hours, 1 CFU).

-· Dr Stefano Sainas tutored twenty (25) master students during their training period for preparation of Master Degree thesis in Medicinal Chemistry and is co-relator of nine (16) Master Degree thesis in Medicinal Chemistry (five-year Degree Course in Drug Chemistry and Technology) and Chemistry.
+· Prof. Stefano Sainas tutored twenty (25) master students during their training period for preparation of Master Degree thesis in Medicinal Chemistry and is co-relator of nine (16) Master Degree thesis in Medicinal Chemistry (five-year Degree Course in Drug Chemistry and Technology) and Chemistry.

 Visiting Professor at the Institute of Pharmacy of the Nirma University (Ahmedabad, India).